-The Wallenstein WX15H and WX20H log splitters are designed to split logs into firewood.
+The Wallenstein WX15V and WX20V log splitters are designed to split logs into firewood.

-When a log is put onto the split bed, the operator extends or retracts the double-sided wedge to split the log.
-The operator can then put another log onto the split bed and split the log from the other direction.
-The tractor remote hydraulic system provides power to the machine hydraulic system to move the double-sided wedge.
+When a log is put onto the split bed, the operator extends the wedge to split the log.
+The operator can put the split bed in the vertical position to split heavy logs.
+The tractor remote hydraulic system provides power to the machine hydraulic system to move the wedge.